Q: Why does my toilet overflow?

 Water Heater Problems

-Q: Why does my water heater leaks or show signs of condensation?
+Q: Why does my water heater leak or show signs of condensation?

 Temporary Solution: You should turn off the water supply valve, power supply, or gas supply to your water heater.